GAGGIUINO/gaggiuino.github.io/docs/guides-stm32/mcu-flashing.md

 Make sure you have necessary [Software Prerequisites](#software-prerequisites) installed.

 > [!Warning|style:callout|label:Warning|iconVisibility:visible]
-> __PCBv3 and PCBv3.1 should be flashed using STM32CubeProgrammer with machine power off unless PA15 pulldown rework has been completed.
+> __PCBv3 and PCBv3.1 should be flashed using STM32CubeProgrammer with machine power off unless the [PA15 pulldown rework](guides-upgrade/pcb-upgrade.md#pa15-pulldown-upgrade) has been completed.
 Otherwise, the boiler heaters may turn on while the STM32 is connected or flashing.__

 1. Identify the core file to flash from [Releases](#Releases).